tanaya137/node-driver-angular-backend/README.md

 WEIGHTS:

-a)	Stable weight – S – 80%
+a)	Stable weight – 80%
 b)	Command not executable – 10%
 c)	Balance in overload range – 5%
 d)	Balance in underload range – 5%